opdavies/oliverdavies.uk/source/_posts/psr4-autoloading-test-cases-drupal-7.md

 ---
 title: Using PSR-4 Autoloading for your Drupal 7 Test Cases
-excerpt:
-  How to use the PSR-4 autoloading standard for Drupal 7 Simpletest test cases.
+excerpt: How to use the PSR-4 autoloading standard for Drupal 7 Simpletest test cases.
-tags: [drupal, drupal-planet, drupal-7, testing, simpletest, php, psr]
+tags:
+    - drupal
+    - drupal-planet
+    - drupal-7
+    - testing
+    - simpletest
+    - php
+    - psr
 date: 2020-02-04
 ---